Brittanysacha/Social-Media-Suicide-Detection/md.documents/project_plan.md

 - Collect posts and associated metadata from the year 2022.
 - Data extraction will be performed for the months of January, April, July, and October to capture diverse user mental states influenced by different seasons.

-### 1.2 Data Cleaning
-- Clean the extracted data by removing redundant or unnecessary information, handling missing values, and normalising text (e.g., converting to lowercase, removing punctuation and special characters).

 ## Database Initialisation